-Here at The Abbey Physiotherapy Acupuncture Clinic, we use acupuncture to create a number of effects, such as pain relief, muscle relaxation and stimulating tissue healing.
+Here at The Abbey Physiotherapy Acupuncture Clinic, we use acupuncture to create a number of effects, such as pain relief, muscle relaxation, and stimulating tissue healing.
 Abbey Physiotherapy practitioners who offer acupuncture are all fully trained and members of the Acupuncture Association of Chartered Physiotherapists, ensuring they meet strict regulation criteria on safety and undertake mandatory and voluntary continuing professional development.

 Will It Hurt: Fear of pain from acupuncture needles is one of the most common reasons people go without acupuncture.
 Often to the astonishment of those who take the plunge, acupuncture usually does not hurt

 Most people are a little worried about the process, but here at Abbey Physiotherapy, we are used to putting people at their ease.
 After explaining the treatment procedure to you and gaining consent, we will offer you a trial of maybe just one needle to see how you feel.
 Some people feel a small scratch as the needle enters but this sensation quickly settles.
-After this there maybe a sensation of dull aching, warmth or tingling, which research shows is associated with a good response (The Chinese call this the D'Qi) If you try it and don't like it, we will of course immediately remove the needle.
+After this there may be a sensation of dull aching, warmth, or tingling, which research shows is associated with a good response (The Chinese call this the D'Qi) If you try it and don't like it, we will of course immediately remove the needle.
 If you are pleasantly surprised, like most, then we can proceed to additional needles to gain the required effects

-Before undertaking any acupuncture treatment, at Abbey Physiotherapy, we take time to explain the the procedure to you, along with any risks and possible side effects.
+Before undertaking any acupuncture treatment, at Abbey Physiotherapy, we take time to explain the procedure to you, along with any risks and possible side effects.
 We ask you to complete a consent form, ensuring you are happy before we start treatment.
 If there are any areas of concern, we may ask to gain consent from your GP or consultant before proceeding with treatment.
 We do recommend you eat a little something within 2 hours prior to having treatment, to ensure your blood sugar levels are not low.
-If during the treatment you experience any side effects, we will of course remove the needles and ensure you are fully recovered before leaving the clinic.
+If during the treatment you experience any side effects, we will, of course, remove the needles and ensure you are fully recovered before leaving the clinic.